 This subject is suitable for those with an interest in and passion for film and television.
 You will study these areas in an academic context and engage creatively with the practice of film-making.

-Our courses offer a combination of conceptual, historical and practical study and would be particularly suitable for those who wish to develop a deep understanding of film, television and film-making skills through a rigorous and multifaceted degree.
+Our courses offer a combination of conceptual, historical and practical study.
+They would be particularly suitable for students who wish to develop a deep understanding of film, television and film-making skills through a rigorous and multifaceted degree.

 How is this course taught and assessed?

-Teaching is delivered by a combination of lectures, seminars, tutorials, practical workshop and supervisions.
+Teaching is delivered through a combination of lectures, seminars, tutorials, practical workshop and supervisions.

-In your final year, you will take three supervised independent projects: written dissertation, practical project and industrial placement.
+In your final year, we offer three supervised independent projects: written dissertation, practical project and industrial placement.